Tommy Gifford Award

 Gifford was the first to use spreader outriggers on the U.S. East Coast and the first to catch an Atlantic blue marlin with the new devices.
 Over his 50-year career, he developed an encyclopedic knowledge of game fish and techniques to catch them, and he served as guide and consultant to some of the most famous names in saltwater angling: Ernest Hemingway, Michael Lerner, Charlie Lehman, and Van Campen Heilner.
 He never lost his zest for the sea, nor his awe at the creatures beneath the waves.
 Raymond Camp wrote, "Big game angling has a brief history, but Tommy Gifford's name is sharply etched on every page."

-Recipients of the Tommy Gifford Award are selected by the Legendary Captains and Crew Committee that is comprised of:
+Recipients of the Tommy Gifford Award are selected by the Legendary Captains & Crew Committee below.

 Skip Smith – Chairman Karl Anderson - Vice Chairman